The Sunday scaries seem worse then ever at the moment.

 By combining 30g of carbohydrates with tryptophan rich foods, you can boost absorption and utilisation drastically.

 Choose: a slice of wholegrain bread topped with tryptophan rich turkey, or a pot of yoghurt with mixed fruit and chia seeds.

 Don’t fear carbs

-Unfortunately many January diets may encourage cutting carbs!
+Unfortunately many diets encourage cutting carbs.

-However carbohydrates play a key role in transporting tryptophan to the brain, which is then converted to our happy hormone serotonin.
+But carbohydrates play a key role in transporting tryptophan to the brain, which is then converted to our happy hormone serotonin.
 Our brain also runs on glucose, which comes from the carbohydrates within our diet.